Just We Two (Blinky and Edwin Starr album): Recording and release

 Edwin Star had achieved a modest success with "Twenty-Five Miles" earlier in 1969 and Motown rushed to pair him with Blinky, a vocalist who had only released the 1968 single "(I Wouldn't Change) The Man He Is", which had received positive critical success, but limited sales.
 The label sought to replicate the success of Marvin Gaye and Tammi Terrell's duets, as well as compete with Stax Records' singles, but once this album was released, "Oh How Happy"/"Ooo Baby Baby" did not live up to the hype it received in Billboard, entering the Hot 100 at 99 and peaking at 96 the next week before disappearing from the charts.
 The album received little support from Motown and its commercial failure led to three further Blinky albums being canceled.
 Starr returned to being a solo act, scoring his biggest hit with "War" the following year.
 Blinky became a backing vocalist and would not receive another album until the 2019 compilation Heart Full of Soul: The Motown Anthology.

 The album was re-released by Hip-O Select in 2004 on compact disc.

 Critical reception

 Lindsay Planer of AllMusic gave this album a 3.5 out of five stars rating.
-Planer noted "After establishing himself with the Top Ten soul and pop hit "25 Miles," Edwin Starr teamed up with another burgeoning talent named Blinky (aka Sandra Williams) for a one-off album of duets.
+Planer noted "After establishing himself with the Top Ten soul and pop hit "25 Miles," Edwin Starr teamed up with another burgeoning talent named Blinky (a.k.a.
+Sandra Williams) for a one-off album of duets.
 The lucrative pairing of vocalists had become something of a hallmark for musicians under the Motown umbrella.
 While the results may not be on par with that of Marvin Gaye's consistently remarkable work with the likes of Mary Wells, Kim Weston, and Tammi Terrell, a sufficient number of excellent cuts can be heard on 1969's Just We Two."